aidankeighron/educational-website/_posts/2025-06-15-Express-Auth.md

 {: .nolineno}
 {: .blur}

+#### Displaying contacts

 Then, after the user is logged in, we should display the contacts.

 > Task: Implement displaying the list of contacts after the user is logged in.
-To do it, you can check if the user is not null.
+To do it, you can check if the JWT is not null.

 **Answer (click to unblur):**